7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 Also don’t miss seeing “star fire” bioluminescence at night.
 You’ll be invited to go out in a boat to experience this.

-Casa Cayuco appeals to adventure-loving couples, families and small groups seeking the perfect place to destress.
+- Appeals to: Adventure-loving couples, families and small groups seeking the perfect place to destress (along with included adventures)

-Isla Bastimentos (one of the main islands), a 45-minute, high-speed boat ride from Bocas town.
+- Location: Isla Bastimentos (one of the main islands), a 45-minute, high-speed boat ride from Bocas Town.

 2) Punta Caracol Aqua Lodge